Eucile/doctor-search/README.md

   * Input: "Robert"
   * Output: "Robert Hanson, Robert Bly...", etc.

-2. The program will return an error message in the event of a failed or unhelpful api call.
+3. The program will return an error message in the event of a failed 200 status.
+    * Input: "nutrition"
+    * Output: "There was an error processing your request."

+4. The program will return an error message in the event of an empty api return.
-  * Input: "I'm 80"
+      * Input: "lovesick"
-  * Output: "Oh no!
-Something went wrong.
-Please try again...", etc.
+      * Output: "Sorry, there are currently no doctors in Portland that match that search."

 ### Technologies and Resources